Lifestyle habits can cause stains to build up up on the outside of the teeth and make them look darker than they once were.

 Taste, Packaging etc

-Opalescence is a US brand that centers its product range around tooth whitening.
+Opalescence is a US brand that centres its product range around tooth whitening.

-They have a series of products to suit different users’ needs and the whitening toothpaste that I am reviewing here is part of the after-care range which is designed to complement the other whitening products that they offer.
+They have a series of products to suit different users needs and the whitening toothpaste that I am reviewing here is part of the after-care range which is designed to compliment the other whitening products that they offer.

 Although this is part of the after-care range, there is no requirement for you to have used any other Opalescence product.